-To get the best leasing deal, it's imperative to understand leasing's complicated vocabulary.
+CARS.COM — To get the best car lease deal, it’s imperative to understand leasing’s complicated vocabulary.
 Read through our leasing glossary below to ensure you understand the basics.

 Captive lease company: A lease company that is the finance division of an automaker.
 Most often, attractive lease deals that use low money factors or high residual values to lower monthly payments come from these captives.
 When the automakers want to move a particular model, subsidized lease deals are one way of doing so.